godotengine/godot-docs/tutorials/audio/sync_with_audio.rst

 In the long run, though, as the sound hardware clock is never exactly in sync with the system clock, they timing information will slowly drift away.

-For a rythm game where a song begins and ends after a few minutes, this approach is fine (and it's the recommended approach).
+For a rhythm game where a song begins and ends after a few minutes, this approach is fine (and it's the recommended approach).
 For a game where playback can last a much longer time, the game will eventually go out of sync and a different approach is needed.

 Using the sound hardware clock to sync
 -------------------------------